wp-plugins/widget-wrangler/README.txt

 1. Cloned Wordpress Widget

 == Changelog ==
+= 1.1rc7 =

+* Fix for javacsript not loading correctly.
+Changed method to use script wp_enqueue_script.

 = 1.1rc6 =

 * Fix for disappearing menu items with wordpress 3.1 update.